hphelion/documentation/commercial/GA1/commerical.services-swift-diagnosis-disk-health-hpssacli.md

 2. Generate the diagnostic report of the particular slot

 		./hpssacli ctrl slot=(slot number) diag file=<filename.zip>
+	Or <BR>
-	Or generate the report of all the slots
+		Generate the report for all the slots

 		./hpssacli ctrl all diag file=<filename.zip>

-The file will be stored in the reported location.
+	The file will be stored in the selected location.

 3. Copy the generated file to the desired location.